-PRACTICAL BIOLOGY A 1709

-- Purpose: To develop knowledge and understanding of basic principles of Biology.
-The students will learn fundamental lab techniques as well as proper use of lab equipment. - Content: Students will learn how biology is the study of life, cellular structure and function, cellular reproduction, basic genetics and inheritance patterns, and cellular energy. - Prerequisite: Completion of physical science or introduction to chemistry and physics and permission of previous science instructor.
+Special Note: Class fee estimate \$25.00 PRACTICAL BIOLOGY A 1709 1 semester 1⁄2 credit Purpose: To develop knowledge and understanding of basic principles of Biology.
+The students will learn fundamental lab techniques as well as proper use of lab equipment.

+Content: Students will learn how biology is the study of life, cellular structure and function, cellular reproduction, basic genetics and inheritance patterns, and cellular energy.

+Prerequisite: Completion of physical science or introduction to chemistry and physics and permission of previous science instructor.